Donegal (DGICA)

 AI Analysis | Feedback

-The company primarily sells insurance policies to a wide range of individuals and businesses.
-Its customers can be categorized as follows:
+Based on the company description, Donegal provides insurance to both individuals and businesses.
+Its major customer categories can be described as follows:

 AI Analysis | Feedback